GeoscienceAustralia/wistl/README.md

     virtualenv -p python2.7 ~/tlda_venv
     source ~/tlda_venv/bin/activate

-Note, in the above, the first command `sudo apt-get -y build-dep matplotlib` installs all the build dependencies for matplotlib.
+Note, in the above, the first command `sudo apt-get -y build-dep matplotlib` installs all the build dependencies for `matplotlib`.

 #### Clone the repo: